percyfal/ratatosk/README.md

   `ratatosk.gatk.VariantEval`, which requires a reference.
 Move to `args()` for consistency?

+* Sort out dependencies between IndelRealigner and RealignerTargetCreator.
+Right now IndelRealigner depends on RealignerTargetCreator, and a source bam file name is calculated dynamically.
+Shouldn't the dependency really be on the bam file used as input for RealignerTargetCreator?

 * Make `exe()` use `self.exe` and remove `exe()` from all subclasses.

 * DONE?
 Fix path handling so relative paths can be used (see e.g. run method in